hollow-earth/careerlens/README.md

 Automated access to third-party websites may be restricted by their terms of service, robots policies, rate limits, or other technical measures.
 Changes to those systems may also cause the scraper to stop working.

-Use CareerLens responsibly and at your own discretion. **Do not provide CareerLens with your any credentials.**
+Use CareerLens responsibly and at your own discretion. **Do not provide CareerLens with any of your credentials.**

 ## Motivation
 Searching for a first job in tech can mean spending hours every day reading essentially the same job postings, figuring out whether you're qualified, and deciding whether each application is worth the effort.